420.1 PURPOSE AND SCOPE

 3. The intended purpose of obtaining the information.

 (b) The request is reviewed by the Administration Lieutenant or the authorized designee

 (c) The approved request is retained on file.

 Requests for ALPR data by non-law enforcement or non-prosecutorial agencies will be processed

-The Support Services Lieutenant should ensure that members authorized to use or access the ALPR system receive department approved training which minimally includes:
+The Support Services Lieutenant should ensure that members receive department-approved

 training for those authorized to use or access the ALPR system (Civil Code § 1798.90.51; Civil